noble/node-bluetooth-hci-socket/README.md

  * Bluetooth 4.0 Adapter

 __Note:__ the [node-usb](https://github.com/nonolith/node-usb) dependency might fail install, this is ok, because it is an optional optional dependency.
+Installing ```libudev-dev``` via your Linux distribution's package manager will resolve the problem.

 ### Windows